DavisPL-Teaching/119/README.md

 - Understand advanced topics including programming over real-time and streaming data sources and using cloud platforms such as AWS, Azure, and Google Cloud.

-## Course Topics
+## Course Outline

-Summary of course contents include the following:
+Here is a rough course outline of what topics we will cover in more detail:

 1. Basics of big data processing
 - Sources of big data: databases, real-time data
 - Scripting in Python
-- Other tools: shell, shell scripting
+- Other tools: shell, shell scripting (time permitting)
 2. Software development tools
 - Debugging and IDE
 - Version control, eg. Git